Predict (USAID)

-PREDICT was an epidemiological research program funded by a United States Agency for International Development (USAID) grant and led by UC Davis' One Health Institute.
+Predict was an epidemiological research program funded by a United States Agency for International Development (USAID) grant and led by UC Davis' One Health Institute.
 Launched in 2009, the program was described as an early warning pandemic system.

-Operations
+History

-PREDICT was launched in 2009 in response to the influenza A virus subtype H5N1 "bird flu" outbreak in 2005.
-It was designed and overseen by Dennis Carroll, then the director of the USAID emerging threats division, with epidemiologist Jonna Mazet of the University of California, Davis as its global director.
-The program was one of four projects within USAID's Emerging Pandemic Threats program, the others being RESPOND, IDENTIFY, and PREVENT.
+Predict was launched in 2009 in response following the influenza A virus subtype H5N1 "bird flu" outbreak in 2005.
+It was designed and overseen by Dennis Carroll, who was the director of the USAID emerging threats division at the time, along with epidemiologist Jonna Mazet as its global director.
+The program was one of four projects within USAID's Emerging Pandemic Threats program.

-From 2009 to 2019, PREDICT collected more than 140,000 biological samples from various animals (potential reservoirs) including over 10,000 bats and 2,000 other mammals.
-Research teams of epidemiologists and wildlife veterinarians identified some 1,200 viruses with the potential to cause human disease and pandemics, including over 160 novel coronaviruses.
-The virus-hunting focused on "hot interfaces"—areas with high biodiversity, dense human populations, and environmental conditions are conducive to the spread of disease, and where human-animal interaction is high.
-PREDICT worked in regions including the Amazon Basin, South and Southeast Asia, and the Congo Basin.
+From 2009 to 2019, Predict collected over 140,000 biological samples from various animals (potential reservoirs), including over 10,000 bats and 2,000 other mammals.
+Research teams of epidemiologists and wildlife veterinarian identified some 1,200 viruses with the potential to cause human disease and pandemics, including over 160 novel coronaviruses.
+The virus-hunting focused on "hot interfaces"—areas with high biodiversity, dense human populations, and environmental conditions which were conducive to the spread of disease and where human-animal interaction was high.
+Predict worked in regions such as the Amazon Basin, South and Southeast Asia, and the Congo Basin.

-The approach of virus hunting by PREDICT and other agencies has been criticized as an ineffective way to prevent pandemics.
-One virologist noted that cataloguing viruses was not enough, as spillover infections are often unexpected and difficult to predict.
+The approach of virus hunting by Predict and other agencies was criticized as ineffective in comparison to human surveillance as a way to prevent pandemics.
+One virologist noted that cataloguing viruses was not enough, as spillover infections were often unexpected and difficult to predict.
 Also, viruses mutate quickly, making some die out while others can mutate to new hosts.

-Efforts by PREDICT resulted in the discovery of a new kind of Ebolavirus, Bombali ebolavirus.
+Efforts by Predict resulted in the discovery of a new kind of Ebolavirus: Bombali ebolavirus.

-PREDICT partnered with EcoHealth Alliance for its work.
+Predict partnered with EcoHealth Alliance for its work.